-The following post about skydiving in New Zealand is a guest post by Umang.
+The following post about skydiving in New Zealand is authored by Umang.

 If you’ve researched even a little about New Zealand, you know that the country is not just famous for its ‘Lord of the Rings’ landscape or its geology.
 It’s also very well known for its adrenaline-pumping adventure sports.